Ramaphosa faces thorny test over virus lockdown

 As South Africans made fun of their leader using the hashtags #facemaskchallenge and #CyrilMaskChallenge, Ramaphosa seized the moment to lighten the mood.

 "I am going to open a TV channel where I will teach people how to put on a mask," he told reporters after the incident.
-"You can enroll."
+"You can enrol."

 Gouws said Ramaphosa was someone who "likes to work with consensus" and was a "strategist".